Frequently Asked Questions

 The USC Student Health Insurance Plan covers many annual preventive screenings and immunizations per Healthcare Reform law at no cost-sharing to the patient.
 Students who have paid the student health center fee are provided with unlimited primary care visits at the health center.
 Simply call or go online to make an appointment.
 Please view your plan benefits for more detailed information.

-*Please note: Benefits vary for on-campus and satellite campus students.
+*Please note: Benefits vary for on-campus and off-campus students.

 If you are covered by a comprehensive insurance plan meeting the University’s requirements, you may submit a waiver request through our online process.
 All waiver requests are manually reviewed by our health insurance department and a decision will be made within 30 days of receipt and sent to you at your USC email address.